-- 1. Personal sickness
+- Personal sickness

 - 2. Illness or death in the family

 - 3. Impassable roads or weather making travel unsafe

 - 4. Religious observance

 - 5. Quarantine by contagious disease

 - 6. Medical appointment

 - 7. Court obligations

 - 8. Music instruction

 - 9. Approved cooperative work program

 In a typical year, an attendance notice will be sent home when a student is absent for a total of 10 or more days.
 Any expected cases of Educational Neglect will be reported to Child Protective Services (CPS).
-However, during the COVID Pandemic, we will only be calling CPS for attendance concerns if we are unable to reach or work with families who are not sending their children who are well to school.